The Health Properties of Herbal Teas

-Most people know to avoid soda, energy drinks, industrially produced juices, etc. After all, they are sources of empty calories and over time can lead to diabetes and obesity.
+Try to avoid soda, energy drinks, industrial juices, etc. This is because these are sources of empty calories and can lead to diabetes and obesity.
 So what are the alternatives?

-Water should always be your first option for hydration.
-However, if you don’t like water, don’t despair.
+Water should always be your first option for proper hydration.
+Don’t despair if you don’t like it that much though.
 There are plenty of healthy options out there.
-Some of the best are:
+Among them:

 Some teas (like chamomile) can help alleviate some mild symptoms like indigestion after a big meal.
 That’s because chamomile has properties that are anti-inflammatory, soothing, and promote good digestion.
 However, the fact that it can provide certain benefits for your body doesn’t mean that it can be used to treat illness.

 Next time you’re tempted to reach for a soda or an energy drink, choose something homemade instead.
 The best options are always those made with fruits and vegetables.
-Lastly, remember not to add sugar to your concoctions (teas, juices, etc.) so you don’t exceed the World Health Organization’s recommended daily amount.
+Lastly, remember not to add sugar to your concoctions (teas, juices, etc.) so as not to exceed the World Health Organization’s recommended daily amount.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.